scottk1138/SYCL_101/03_Modern/1_uniform_initialization.rst

 The second benefit is that uniform initialization **does not allow narrowing conversions**.

-Before uniform initialization, with C-style C++ the code below will be fine, and double will just convert to int.
+Before uniform initialization, with C-style C++, the code below will be fine, and double will just convert to int.

 .. code-block:: cpp